aspose-slides/Aspose.Slides-Documentation/en/androidjava/developer-guide/presentation-content/manage-text/manage-paragraph/_index.md

 type: docs
 weight: 40
 url: /androidjava/manage-paragraph/
-keywords: "Add PowerPoint paragraph, Manage paragraphs, Paragraph indent, Paragraph properties, HTML text, Export paragraph text, PowerPoint presentation, Java, Aspose.Slides for Android via Java"
+keywords:
+- add text
+- add paragraphs
+- manage text
+- manage paragraphs
+- paragraph indent
+- paragraph bullet
+- numbered list
+- paragraph properties
+- import HTML
+- text to HTML
+- paragraph to HTML
+- paragraphs to images
+- export paragraphs
+- PowerPoint presentation
+- Android
+- Java
+- Aspose.Slides for Android via Java
-description: "Create and manage Paragraph, text, indent, and properties in PowerPoint presentations in Java"
+description: "Create paragraphs and manage paragraph properties in PowerPoint presentations on Android in Java"
 ---

 Aspose.Slides provides all the interfaces and classes you need to work with PowerPoint texts, paragraphs, and portions in Java.